MCJack123/CC-Archive/README.md

 Modified version of [LibDeflate](https://github.com/SafeteeWow/LibDeflate) that works with ComputerCraft.
 See the official repo for more details.

 ## muxzcat
 Version of [pts's muxzcat program](https://github.com/pts/muxzcat) ported to Lua.
 Decompresses XZ/LZMA files.
+Licensed under GPL v2.0 or later.
 ### Library
 *boolean, number* muxzcat.DecompressXzOrLzmaFile(*string/FILE* input, *string/FILE* output): Decompresses files from/to disk.
   * input: Path or IO file to read from